-Chris, Site Manager
+Chris, Contract Manager

 Chris first worked with Sykes whilst on work experience from school.
 From there Chris was offered a carpentry apprenticeship, with his training including periods at Buckingham Palace, Royal Courts of Justice and London School of Economics.